brundhaiitj/ICS_CP_Ideailluminators/README.md

 Enter choice number: 3
 Enter the number of voters: 2
-Enter name of voter 1: Alice
+Enter name of voter 1: Hiro
 Enter age: 25

-1. John
-2. Jane
-3. Bob
+Name of candidate number 1: Alice
+Symbol of candidate number 1: !

+Name of candidate number 2: Elsa
+Symbol of candidate number 2: $

+Name of candidate number 3: Ana
+Symbol of candidate number 3: ~
 Voter 1, please enter your choice (1-3): 2

 ...

 Enter choice number: 4
-Candidate Jane with symbol @ won with 1 votes
+Candidate Elsa with symbol $ won with 1 votes

 ...